Se habla español. Biografía en español.

 After law school, Hilary clerked on the United States Court of Appeals for the Tenth Circuit for Judge Stephanie K. Seymour, the first female judge ever appointed to the Tenth Circuit, and the author of groundbreaking opinions on women’s rights issues.
 Before joining LVBH Hilary was a Skadden Fellow at Public Advocates and then represented low-income and Spanish-speaking clients at Open Door Legal in Bayview/Hunters Point and at Mallison & Martinez in Oakland.

-When she is not working or chasing her one-year-old son, Hilary enjoys reading mystery novels, surfing, and writing law review articles discussing how the justice system can advance women’s rights.
+When she is not working or helping her young son locate his lost stuffed animals, Hilary enjoys reading mystery novels, surfing, and writing law review articles discussing how the justice system can advance women’s rights.
 She is the author of “Is the Right to Health a Necessary Precondition for Gender Equity?,” published in 2011 in the NYU Review of Law and Social Change, and “The International Human Right to Safe and Humane Treatment During Pregnancy and a Theory for its Application in U.S. Courts,” published in 2013 in Women’s Rights Law Reporter.